-A blueberry and peach pie with an all-butter, flakey crust.
-The perfect flavor combination to round out summer.
+A blueberry peach pie with an all-butter, flakey crust is the perfect flavor combination to round out summer.
 Better yet, you can adapt it to any stone fruit you have on hand!

 Take it from Kate, only use pie-worthly fruit in your bakes.
 If it doesn't taste good plain, then don't waste your efforts trying to transform it into a tasty pie.

 I'm talking about Kate McDermott, the pie queen and author of Art of the Pie.
 If the peaches do not taste good, sub equal amounts of apricots, nectarines, or plums.

 - All-purpose flour

 - Granulated sguar